- When you make sustainability a core part of your mission, you encourage lasting, meaningful change.

 Key takeaway: Fully understanding the impact of one organization or set of business practices is a big challenge in going eco-friendly.
 Plus, sustainability is still controversial, so it’s difficult to predict how your customers might react to the switch.

 4. Embrace social marketing.

-"Our marketing efforts at Notra have really been focused on making beautiful outdoor photography," said Fienning.
+“Our marketing efforts at Notra have really been focused on making beautiful outdoor photography,” Fienning said.
 These images, she explains, are popular online, which has helped interest in the brand spread naturally in social media communities.